aopell/SchoologyPlus/themes/README.md

 |Default Value|Schoology Plus default course icon set
 |Description|An array of two-key objects, where the key `regex` is a regular expression and the key `url` is an image URL to be used as an icon for courses with names matching the regular expression.
 |Value Restrictions|An array of objects where all values of `regex` keys are valid regular expressions and all values of `url` keys are direct image links.
 Images should be square and at least `32x32` in size, but this is not required.
-|Special Notes|Course names are checked against regular expressions in array order, meaning the regexes in the objects with lower indecies in the array are checked first *in a non-case-sensitive manner*.
+|Special Notes|Course names are checked against regular expressions in array order, meaning the regexes in the objects with lower indices in the array are checked first *in a non-case-sensitive manner*.
 If no regular expression matches a specific course, Schoology Plus will fallback to the default Schoology Plus icon set.
-If you want to prevent this behavior, add an entry such as `".": "https://example.com/my-image.png"` that will match all course titles.
+If you want to prevent this behavior, add an entry such as `{ regex: ".", url: "https://example.com/my-image.png" }` that will match all course titles.
 **Example**
 ```json
 "icons": [